Project Director: Robin Brumfield (brumfiel@njaes.rutgers.edu)

 Award Amount: $49,293

-This project will increase the understanding of marketing risk management knowledge of 75 producers through multi-week online training using the WVU Extension Service Online Learning Community platform.
-In addition, it will assist 20 producers in implementing affordable marketing strategies through annual in-person workshops.
-West Virginia small, beginning, and specialty crop producers will commit to participation over the life of the grant project in order to show effective implementation and knowledge increases through the improvement in sales.
-This will be tracked by comparing sales during the farmers market season at the start of the project to the second farmers market season after participants have completed the educational trainings.
+This project increased the understanding of marketing risk management knowledge of 70 producers through online training via Zoom webinars.
+In addition, it assisted 14 producers in implementing affordable marketing strategies through mini grants as well as 36 producers through in-person workshops.
+Several small, beginning, and specialty crop producers in West Virginia tracked sales during the life of the project in order to show implementation of knowledge as measured by changes in sales data.
+This was tracked by comparing sales during the farmers market season before and after completing educational sessions.

 6. Learning Modules Create Foundational Support for Beginning Farmers Success